cjh4232/Projects/Python/HTML_Document_Reader/README.md

 - Saggital Measurement
 - Tangential Measurement

-I created a class, instantiated with the root directory of the data, with built-in functions to obtain the data given a file name within the root directory.
+Created a class, instantiated with the root directory of the data, with built-in functions to pull the data out of a given file within the root directory.

-The get_data function uses all the built-in functions to build and return a pandas DataFrame of all the data gathered.
+The get_data function uses all the built-in functions to construct and return a pandas DataFrame of all the data gathered.

-Once the DataFrame has been returned the user can perform their analysis.
+Once the DataFrame has been returned, the user can perform their analysis within the Python environment or output into a file for use in other software.

 ## Details
 The file names were saved with a standard nomenclauture and that formatting was used to obtain some of the data.